Miley Cyrus: 2006–2009: Hannah Montana and early musical releases

-Cyrus and friend Mandy Jiroux began posting videos on the popular website YouTube in February 2008, referring to the clips as "The Miley and Mandy Show"; the videos garnered a large online following.
+Cyrus and friend Mandy Jiroux began posting videos on YouTube in February 2008, referring to the clips as "The Miley and Mandy Show"; the videos garnered a large online following.
 In April 2008, several pictures of Cyrus in her underwear and swimsuit were leaked online by a teenager who hacked her Gmail account.
 Further controversy erupted when it was reported that the then-15-year-old Cyrus had posed topless during a photo shoot by Annie Leibovitz for Vanity Fair.
 The New York Times subsequently clarified that although the shot left the impression that Cyrus was bare-breasted, she was wrapped in a bed sheet and was not topless.

 Cyrus went on to release her second studio album, Breakout (2008), in June of that year.
 The album earned the highest first-week sales of her career thus far and became her third to top the Billboard 200.
 Cyrus later starred with John Travolta in the animated film Bolt (2008), her debut as a film actress; she also co-wrote the song "I Thought I Lost You" (2008) for the film, which she sings as a duet with Travolta.
-The film was a critical and commercial success and earned her a Golden Globe Award nomination for Best Original Song.
+The film was both a critical and commercial success and earned her a Golden Globe Award nomination for Best Original Song.

-In March 2009, Cyrus released "The Climb" (2009) as a single from the soundtrack to the Hannah Montana feature film.
+In March 2009, Cyrus released "The Climb" (2009) as a single from the soundtrack to Hannah Montana: The Movie.
 It was met with a warm critical and commercial reaction, becoming a crossover hit in both pop and country music formats.
 The soundtrack, which features the single, went on to become Cyrus's fourth entry to top the Billboard 200; at age 16, she became the youngest artist in history to have four number-one albums on the chart.
 She released her fourth soundtrack as Hannah Montana in July 2009, which debuted at number two on the Billboard 200.
 Cyrus later launched her first fashion line, Miley Cyrus and Max Azria, through Walmart.
 It was promoted by the release of "Party in the U.S.A."
 (2009) and the EP The Time of Our Lives (2009).
 Cyrus said the record was "a transitioning album [...] really to introduce people to what I want my next record to sound like and with time I will be able to do that a little more".
 "Party in the U.S.A." became one of Cyrus's most successful singles to date and is considered to be one of her signature songs.
 She embarked on her first world tour, the Wonder World Tour (2009) which was a critical and commercial success.
 On December 7, 2009, Cyrus performed for Queen Elizabeth II and other members of the British royal family at the Royal Variety Performance in Blackpool, Lancashire.

-Billboard ranked her as the fourth best-selling female artist of 2009.
+Billboard ranked her as the fourth best-selling female music artist of 2009.